Nenkai/relink-modding/docs/models/exporting.md

 * For each entry in LODInfos:
     * Replace `MeshBuffers`, `Chunks`, `VertCount`, `PolyCountX3`, and `BufferTypes` with the ones in the exported JSON.
 * In `SubMeshes`, add any new submeshes to the submesh list by copying an existing submesh and replacing the name.
+* Replace `BonesToWeightIndices` with the one in the exported JSON.

 Back in the command line, run the following command: